DevExpress-Examples/winforms-dashboard-custom-items/CS/CustomItemsSample/CustomItems/WaypointMap/readme.md

 ## Integrate the WaypointMap Module

 * Add the `WaypointMap` module to your solution.
-* Add a reference to this project to References in your project with a dashboard control.
+* Add a reference to this project to References in your project.
 * Call the following code to create to register the `WaypointMapItemMetadata` type in your application:

 **C# code**: